-Habib Koite, a singer and guitar player who lives in Bamako, Mali, in west Africa, performed a stellar public concert in Amherst on March 2.
-Koite (pronounced KWA-tee) possesses an unusually warm voice and guitar skills that inspired Bonnie Raitt to famously tell him after one concert, "I would drink your sweat."
+Habib Koite, a singer and guitar player who lives in Bamako, Mali, in west Africa, will play at the Iron Horse in Northampton on February 16 at 7 p.m.
+Koite (pronounced KWA-tee) performed an outstanding public concert in Amherst in 2011.
+He possesses an unusually warm voice and guitar skills that inspired Bonnie Raitt to famously tell him after one concert, "I would drink your sweat."

 Vusi Mahlasela in Northampton